Some applications of microlocalization for local complete intersection subvarieties: Introduction

 In Section \ref{sect-microlocal}, we define the map $\Psi$ and study its properties.
 We relate this construction to the associated graded pieces of Saito's microlocalization construction when $r = 1$.
 Finally, we show how the composition of functors $\mu = {\rm FL} \circ {\rm Sp}$, classically called the microlocalization functor, relates to the definition of $\widetilde{\alpha}(Z)$ from \cite{CDMO}.

 In Section \ref{sect-spectrum}, we prove Theorem \ref{thm-Spectrum} and Theorem \ref{thm-equising}.
 The main idea is to use the equality ${\rm Sp}(Z,x) = \widehat{\rm Sp}(Q,x)$, so that questions about the reduced spectrum can be studied via the spectrum of $Q$.
+This replacement is important for the application because the support of $Q$ lies over ${\rm Sing}(Z)$.
 Then, one observes that the minimal exponent allows one to obtain certain vanishings for the Hodge filtration of $Q$, which allow for vanishings of spectral numbers.